dsc-courses/dsc10-2021-fa/faq.md

 ### I clicked the assignment link, but why can’t I find my assignment in Datahub?

-You must first log into datahub.ucsd.edu, then click the assignment link.
+You must first log [datahub.ucsd.edu](https://datahub.ucsd.edu), then click the assignment link.
 Click the link again AFTER logging in.

 ### Why does `grader.check_all()` fail, if all previous tests passed?